terranodo/tegola-docs/content/configuration/index.md

 ## Cache

 This section configures caches for generated tiles.
-The cache section always requires the following parameters:
+All cache configs have the following parameters:

 | Param    | Required | Description                                                  |
 |----------|:--------:|-------------------------------------------------------------:|